gcrivera/mapofthrones/README.md

 - Readme File: In the repository's readme.md, include a breakdown of how the work was split among the group members and a commentary on the project process.
 - Code: Push code to OG MIT github
 - Application: Update live heroku

+Work was split evenly between the team members.
+Much of the initial dataset exploration and brainstorming was taken from our work on A3.
+We knew we wanted to move our original idea into a map-based visualization based on feedback we received on A3 and our own thoughts on the motivating question.
+From this base, we began pulling geographic data and more detailed character data from datasets we had previously investigated in A3.
+After we identified what data was available to us, we began to brainstorm use cases for the visualization and to sketch out possible views.
+We eventually settled on a map with an interactive timeline and side-bar to display information about a location at a certain point in time.
+After feedback from our milestone check-in and some separate user testing, we decided to move toward allowing the user to focus on following a single character.
+Many people simply wanted to be reminded of a single character's story arc for a season or compare the geographic movement of a character to what they had in mind from just watching the show.
+We kept the original functionality of the timeline, but added the option for users to follow a single chosen character.

+The data curation and cleaning, backend work, and small front-end tweaks were done by Gabrielle.
+The majority of the front-end work and user testing/iterating was done by Mary.
+All final ideas put into implementation were discussed and fine-tuned together.